LBHB/NEMS0/docs/source/modelspecs.rst

 More Complex Initializers
 -------------------------

-What if you know the overally structure of the model we want to fit, but not the shape of the data coming in, and you want to adjust the model's keywords to the data?
+What if you know the overall structure of the model we want to fit, but not the shape of the data coming in, and you want to adjust the model's keywords to the data?